andreasnilausen/BACHELOR/README.md

 # Bachelor's Thesis
-Repository containing scripts used in the analysis conducted.
+Repository containing scripts used in the analysis.

 The following files have been uploaded: